MetallSoull/Game/README.md

 3. Damage receiving from the cactuses or other entities, when they collide the player

 Probably, that is all for today, keep working and trying to learn something while doing this stuff.
 I hope, It works and I'm ACTUALLY learning

+[20.04.25]
+So, fixed two of the provided above bugs.
+Now, I need to focus on my goals, so that I can learn a lot of new stuff again here.
+KEEP ON TRACK!!11!!!11!!